 - Strategise your spending: only borrow for items that you absolutely need and can see yourself actually paying off in the next month.

-- Make the most of online tools.
-They’re free!
+- Make the most of free online tools.
 If all of this is feeling overwhelming, there are some tools that can help you get a leg up on your debts and perhaps help you to avoid them altogether.
-Sorted have some handy tools that can help you out: Sorted’s budgeting tool Debt calculator
+Sorted have some handy tools that can help you out: Sorted’s budgeting tool and the Debt calculator

 To Pay Off Existing Debt